 - Nationally, a household formation and growth rate of 3.00% net per annum has been commonly assumed and widely used in local Gypsy and Traveller assessments, even though there is no statistical evidence of households growing so quickly.
 The result has been to inflate both national and local requirements for additional pitches unrealistically.
-In this context, ORS has prepared a Technical Note on Household Formation and Growth Rates (2015).
-The main conclusions are set out here and the full paper is in the Joint Methodology Report. - Those seeking to provide evidence of high annual net household growth rates for Gypsies and Travellers have sometimes sought to rely on increases in the number of caravans, as reflected in the Traveller Caravan Count.
-However this data is very unreliable and erratic so the only proper way to project future population and household growth is through demographic analysis. - The Technical Note concludes that in fact, the growth in the national Gypsy and Traveller population may be as low as 1.25% per annum much less than the 3.00% per annum often assumed, but still greater than in the settled community.
-Even using extreme and unrealistic assumptions, it is hard to find evidence that net Gypsy and Traveller population and household growth rates are above 2.00% per annum nationally. - The often assumed 3.00% per annum net household growth rate is unrealistic and would require clear statistical evidence before being used for planning purposes.
+In this context, ORS has prepared a Technical Note on Household Formation and Growth Rates (August 2015).
+The main conclusions are set out below and the full document can be found in the Joint Methodology Report. - Those seeking to provide evidence of high annual net household growth rates for Gypsies and Travellers have sometimes sought to rely on increases in the number of caravans, as reflected in caravan counts.
+However, caravan count data is unreliable and erratic so the only robust way to project future population and household growth is through demographic analysis. - The Technical Note concludes that in fact, the growth in the national Gypsy and Traveller population may be as low as 1.25% per annum much less than the 3.00% per annum often assumed, but still greater than in the settled community.
+Even using extreme and unrealistic assumptions, it is hard to find evidence that net Gypsy and Traveller population and household growth rates are above 2.00% per annum nationally. - ^{5.7} The often assumed 3.00% per annum net household growth rate is unrealistic and would require clear statistical evidence before being used for planning purposes.
 In practice, the best available evidence supports a national net household growth rate of 1.50% per annum for Gypsies and Travellers.
 This view has been supported by Planning Inspectors in a number of Decision Notices.
-The most recent was in relation to an appeal in Doncaster (Ref: APP/F4410/W/15/3133490) where the agent acting on behalf of the appellant claimed that a rate closer to 3.00% should be used.
+The most recent was in relation to an appeal in Doncaster that was issued in November 2016 (Ref: APP/F4410/W/15/3133490) where the agent acting on behalf of the appellant claimed that a rate closer to 3.00% should be used.
 The Inspector concluded: